Map Rust vector iteration to assembly

 Assembly code for increment_by

-function is shown below.
-The generated assembly code seems quite complex.
-On close examination, it becomes clear that the code is optimized for operating on vectors of wildly different lengths.
+function.
+Although the code seems quite complex, it becomes clear that it is optimized for operating on vectors of wildly different lengths.

 Let us look at the assembly code that does the heavy lifting for a vector of a certain length.
 Once we understand these fragments, we will look at the complete assembly to understand how all other lengths are handled by combining these fragments.